NikAfz/cryptopia/README.md

 # Cryptopia

-this project is a live crypto market created via React.js and Coin Gecko API.
+this portfolio project is a live crypto market created via React.js and Coin Gecko API.
+View the live demo [here](https://nikafz.github.io/cryptopia).

-you can visit the page at : https://nikafz.github.io/cryptopia/
+To run locally, clone the repo, install dependencies, and start the server.

 desktop mode: